collective/plone.recipe.sublimetext/README.rst

     Project specific `Flake8`_ executable path, this will gives you lots flexibility over using global `Flake8`_ executable, because each project might have separate `Python`_ version.

+anaconda-enabled
+    Required: No

+    Default: False

+    This option is related to weather you want to enable `Anaconda`_ the python IDE package!

+anaconda-linting-enabled
+    Required: No

+    Default: True

+    If want to other library for liniting (i.e sublimelinter), keep it disabled, other than should be enabled.
+Like other parent options, it will respect parent (``anaconda-enabled``) option.

+anaconda-completion-enabled
+    Required: No

+    Default: True

+    Anaconda is using `Jedi`_ for autocompletion, so if you want to use (completion library) other than provided by Anaconda, make it disabled.

+anaconda-pylint-enabled
+    Required: No

+    Default: False

+    By default `Anaconda`_ liniting doing validation for PyFlakes, PEP8, PEP257.
+But you can use Pylint instead of PyFlakes by enabling this option.

+anaconda-validate-imports
+    Required: No

+    Default: True

+    It is always good that you want to see any invalid imports (for example: ``from fake.foo import bar``), but if you don't want this just disabled this option.

+anaconda-pep8-ignores
+    Required: No

+    Default: ''

+    If you want ignore some pep8 checklist (i.e N802), for case of muiltiple codes have to be separated by space or newline.

 ignore-develop
     Required: No